arkency/posts/posts/2021-04-22-zeitwerk-based-autoload-and-workarounds-for-single-file-many-classes.md

 end
 ```

-This worked with classic autoloader mostly due to `require_dependency 'scanner/domain_events'` placed in the bottom of `Scanner` module file:
+This worked with classic autoloader mostly due to `require_dependency` placed in the bottom of `Scanner` module file:

 ```
 # scanner/lib/scanner.rb